skyvers/skyve-dev-guide/_pages/appendix-skyve-application-configuration.md

 Once you have received your *site* key, copy your key into the Startup Configuration section of the Admin menu of your Skyve application:
 1. From the Admin menu, open Configuration
 2. Change tabs to the Startup Configuration tab
+3. Scroll down to the Security Settings section
+4. Select 'Google Recaptcha' as the CAPTCHA Type
-3. Scroll down to the Security Settings section, enter the Key and then press Save at the top of the form.
+5. Enter the Site Key and then press Save at the top of the form.

 Alternatively, you can place the API key in the project JSON file under `api` -> `googleRecaptchaSiteKey:`